basilhendroff/truenas-iocage-rslsync/README.md

 ### Installation

-Download the repository to a convenient directory on your FreeNAS system by changing to that directory and running `git clone https://github.com/basilhendroff/freenas-iocage-rslsync`.
-Then change into the new `freenas-iocage-rslsync` directory and create a file called `rslsync-config` with your favorite text editor.
+Download the repository to a convenient directory on your FreeNAS system by changing to that directory and running `git clone https://github.com/basilhendroff/truenas-iocage-rslsync`.
+Then change into the new `truenas-iocage-rslsync` directory and create a file called `rslsync-config` with your favorite text editor.
 In its minimal form, it would look like this:

 ```
 JAIL_IP="10.1.1.3"